zerootoad/Rust-Goniometry/README.md

 # Goniometry in Rust

-This is a simple Rust library that provides functionality for working with **goniometry** (trigonometric functions like sine, cosine, and tangent) and metrics (Degrees and Radians).
-The module offers a flexible way to handle angles, calculate trigonometric values, and convert between degrees and radians.
+A simple Rust library for performing **goniometry** operations (trigonometric functions like sine, cosine, tangent) and handling angle metrics (degrees and radians).
+This library allows you to define angles using values or fractions for greater precision, making it easy to calculate trigonometric values and convert between degrees and radians.

 ## Features

-- **Trigonometric functions:** `sin`, `cos`, `tan` for calculating sine, cosine, and tangent.
+- **Trigonometric functions**: `sin`, `cos`, and `tan` for computing sine, cosine, and tangent of angles.
-- **Angle metrics:** Support for angles in both **Radians** and **Degrees**.
+- **Angle metrics**: Support for angles in **Radians** and **Degrees**.
-- **Metric entries:** Define angles using specific values or fractions for more precision.
+- **Flexible metric entries**: Define angles using exact values or fractions for precise angle definitions.

 ## Usage

 ### Adding to your project

-Add the following to your `Cargo.toml` to include this module as a dependency (or clone the repository):
+Add the following to your `Cargo.toml` file to include this library as a dependency (or clone the repository if you prefer):

 ```toml
 [dependencies]